KEDA Lab

 Conclusion

 This wraps up the lesson on KEDA.
 What we tried out was a simple demonstration of a MySQL scaler followed by a demonstration of using various authentication methods to connect and consume messages from AWS SQS.
 This is a good representation of what you can expect from other data sources.
 If you were considering using this with a different Kubernetes engine running on a different cloud provider, the concept would still work.
 Make sure you read through the authentication page, which contains different methods of authentication for different cloud providers.
-If you want to try out other scalers, make sure you check out the official samples page.
+Next up, we will look at how you can use KEDA alongside Prometheus and Linkerd to scale your pods based on the number of requests reaching your endpoints.